bxparks/AceRoutine/README.md

 and reserve the [GitHub Issues](https://github.com/bxparks/AceRoutine/issues) section for bugs and feature requests.

+**Breaking Changes in v1.3**: Breaking changes were made in v1.3 to reduce the flash memory consumption of `Coroutine` instances by 800-1000 bytes.
+See the [CHANGELOG.md](CHANGELOG.md) for a complete list.

 A low-memory, fast-switching, cooperative multitasking library using stackless coroutines on Arduino platforms.